barryclark/jekyll-now/_posts/lgl-guide.md

 here, lgl picture

 I also load my vertex colors to color all human proteins red, and all others blue (File > Open Vertex Color File > homology_algorithm.edge.colors) and my edge color file to color all the edges predicted with hmmscan green, and with blastp black (File > Open Edge Color File > homology_human.vertex.colors).
-I change ther vertex size too, since the default is small.
+I changed the vertex size too, since the default is small.

 here, colored lgl picture